 Who do you think will lift the 🏆 in 2019? pic.twitter.com/NyCJARgH3F— ICC (@ICC) May 8, 2019

 One of Clive Lloyd’s biggest successes was getting together individuals from various Caribbean countries for the sole purpose of becoming the best cricket team.
-Having such a diverse culture at his disposal, Lloyd saw it as an opportunity to cherry pick the best of personnel to build the West Indies team he wanted.
+Having such a diverse culture at his disposal, Lloyd saw it as an opportunity to cherry pick the best players to build the West Indies team he wanted.

-Just like former India captain Sourav Ganguly had formed a winning-combination for India during his tenure with the right blend of youth, vigour and experience, Lloyd had done it for the Windies in the 1970s.
+Just like former India captain Sourav Ganguly had formed a winning combination for India during his tenure with the right blend of youth, vigour and experience, Lloyd had done it for the Windies in the 1970s.

 “I wanted my team to be the best batting team, the best bowling team and the best fielding team.
 And I wanted to be the best captain,” Lloyd told English author Simon Lister.